KrissinaW/sqlalchemy-challenge/README.md

 # **Instructions:**

 **Part 1: Analyze and Explore the Climate Data**

-In this section, I will use Python and SQLAlchemy to do a basic climate analysis and data exploration of my climate database.
+You are able to view the analysis in the SurfUp file by following this link: [climate_data]SurfsUp/climate_data.ipynb In this section, I will use Python and SQLAlchemy to do a basic climate analysis and data exploration of my climate database.
 Specifically, i'll use SQLAlchemy ORM queries, Pandas, and Matplotlib.
 To do so, complete the following steps:

 - I’ll use the provided files (climate_starter.ipynb and hawaii.sqlite) to complete the climate analysis and data exploration.